 The only cost to the community is in shoe-leather, ensuring that one survey pack is delivered to each dwelling across the parish (which some communities manage alongside delivery of a parish newsletter or similar).
 The parish is not required to make a financial contribution to the scheme although some choose to donate land or sell it at a reduced rate.

 Why is a housing needs survey required when there is already a housing waiting list?

 The local authority housing waiting list generally only registers households who are looking for properties to rent and many people who live in rural areas believe that affordable housing will never be built in their area so do not apply to the local housing waiting list.
 Housing needs surveys consider all types of housing, from rent to self-build.
 A survey is also an opportunity to consult with the local community and may help in land coming forward.

 What is involved in undertaking a housing needs survey?

-The Rural Housing Enabler will undertake a survey of the whole parish to establish the unique needs of that particular rural community.
-A standard questionnaire is used in order to ensure the robust validity of the results and a Freepost envelope makes it easy to return the completed survey form direct to the Enabler.
-A questionnaire is delivered to every home in the parish and is also available for local people who have had to move away to find an affordable home but want to return.
-Returned forms are anonymised, the data analysed and a report produced, generally with a month of the returned deadline.
-Returned survey forms are shredded.
+The Rural Housing Enabler helps the local parish or town council undertake a survey of the whole parish to establish the unique needs of that particular rural community.
+A standard questionnaire is used in order to ensure the robust validity of the results and is delivered to every home across the parish.
+A Freepost envelope makes it easy to return the completed survey form directly and confidentially to the Enabler.
+The form may also be available to be completed online.
+The questionnaire is also available for local people who have had to move away to find a suitable home but want to return to the local area.
+Returned forms are analysed and an anonymised report produced, generally with a month of the returned deadline.
+Returned survey forms are kept safely before being shredded.